Social-3/Social-3/README.md

   of course, do not be problematic

-  extremely dry people irritate me, iwc if you are.
+  of course, if you are uncomfortable tell me!! ill understand.

   i dont friend people instantly.